 Or you could thank Mr Hovis for his bread.

-Our family has been a white bread family for years so when we were first asked to try something a bit different, while I knew Beard and I would love it, we were unsure as to how the kids would convert.
+Our family has been a white bread family for years, so when we were first asked to try something a bit different, while I knew Beard and I would love it, we were unsure how the kids would convert.

 Tentatively we started with toast and were asked the usual questions of “what is this stuff on the top?” but they ate it.
-Maybe it was because there was Nutella all over it…?
-We then moved onto dippy bread in soup, and they LOVED it – apparently, it’s the best bread ever!
-From there they actually asked for sandwiches made from the “bread with bits on it” and scoffed those too.
+Maybe it was because there was Nutella all over it, though.

-I suppose the moral of the story is to never underestimate what your little ones will eat and enjoy… now, they eat Hovis Seed Sensations every day – never ever leaving the crusts.
-Similarly, don’t get me wrong, they would never turn down white bread, but they certainly are loving the tasty seed sensation.
+I suppose the moral of the story is to never underestimate what your little ones will eat and enjoy.
+Nowadays, they eat Hovis Seed Sensations every day – never leaving the crusts, believe it or not!
+Don’t get me wrong, they wouldn’t turn down white bread, but they certainly are loving Seed sensations.

-There is a downside though, and it is a really annoying downside as I really wanted to award this one on a superstar level, but the panel, Beard and the boys, decided we just can’t, based on two things…
+Despite all the positives, there is a downside.
+It’s a really annoying downside, too, as I wanted to award this one on a superstar level, but Beard and the boys decided we can’t.
+The decision is based on two things;

-1. A loaf of bread doesn’t even last as long as white bread or standard wholemeal, and it is usually stale a day or two before the use-by date.
-We always have to check the crusts just to make double sure it’s still ok to eat.
-And yes, we do use a bread bin and seal the bag.
+1. A loaf of bread doesn’t last as long as white bread or standard wholemeal.
+A few times, we have noticed it can be turning stale a day or two before the use-by date.
+We always have to check the crusts to make sure it’s still ok to eat, despite using a bread bin and sealing the bag.

-2. We have now purchased lots and lots of loaves of this bread, and while we still love it, for some reason, it doesn’t matter where we buy it from, 9 times out of 10, the crusts are always falling away from the doughy bread.
-It’s never all of the loaf either, it’s just a section of it.
+2. We have now purchased lots of Seed Sensations, and while we still love it, for some reason, it doesn’t matter where we buy it from; nine times out of 10, the crusts are constantly falling away from the doughy bread.
+It’s never all of the loaf either; it’s just a section of it.
 Very bizarre, but equally very frustrating when making sandwiches.